duchuyctlk/Popup-Dismiss-Catchable-Spinner/README.md

 In layout files, use "com.duchuyctlk.popupdismisscatchablespinner.widget.PopupDismissCatchableSpinner" instead of Spinner widget.

-Implement PopupDismissListener interface and you are be able to catch Spinner show/dismiss events
+Implement PopupDismissListener interface, call PopupDismissCatchableSpinner.setOnPopupDismissListener(PopupDismissListener listener) and you are able to catch show/dismiss events